alessioarcudi/ExIFFI/ExIFFI_Notes/GLOBAL FEATURE IMPORTANCE AND FEATURE SELECTION EXPERIMENTS.md

 		- Score Plot: The most important features are `Si` and `Ca` while `Mg` and `Ba` end up at $7^{th}$ and $9^{th}$ place.
 #### Feature Selection Plots

 Here we divide the Feature Selection plots into the ones where the Average Precision values were evaluated with `EIF+` and the ones evaluated with `EIF`.
 Fixing one evaluation model (`EIF+` or `EIF`) we want to see which interpretation algorithm is the best.
 In particular we want also to compare the ad-hoc interpretability method (`EXIFFI+`, `EXIFFI`, `DIFFI`) with the post-hoc interpretation obtained with `RandomForest`.
-Let's analyse separately `scenario 1` and `scenario 2`
+Let's analyse separately `scenario 1` and `scenario 2`.

+> [!note]
+>  In the plots where the blue line is over the red one (so when the metric is negative) it means that the interpretation model has wrongly ranked the most important features in the last places.

+> [!question]
+> May the fact that with 2 features the precision stays the same mean that these two features are containing very similar information? (highly correlated) So having both of them or only one of the them does not change a lot.
+Or maybe this happpen because  they have similar importance values?

 - `EIF+`
 	- `scenario 2`